CarnegieHall/archives-findingaids/README.md

 ## OVERVIEW

-The Carnegie Hall Archives preserves, catalogs and describes thousands of concert programs, posters and flyers, audio and video recordings, photographs, musical manuscripts and autographs, administrative files, and architectural drawings that tell the story of the musicians, politicians, and world figures who have appeared in more than 45,000 events since 1891.
+The Carnegie Hall Archives preserves, catalogs and describes thousands of concert programs, posters and flyers, audio and video recordings, photographs, musical manuscripts and autographs, administrative files, and architectural drawings that tell the story of the musicians, politicians, and world figures who have appeared in more than 50,000 events since 1891.

 Learn more about the [Carnegie Hall Archives](https://www.carnegiehall.org/About/History) or explore past events on the [Carnegie Hall Performance History Search](https://launch.carnegiehall.org/PerformanceHistorySearch/).

 ### LEGEND
 📄 - Finding aid available

-📝 - Inventory or other description available
+📝 - Collection guide, inventory or other descriptive document available

 ### CONTACT US
 Questions?
 Email us at **Archives@carnegiehall.org**.